Organwolf/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 91: June 1, 2020

+**Today's Progress**: Remixed a Glitch project to get to know the JavaScript library D3.js better.

+**Thoughts**: As I have mentioned before I like the aestetics of Glitch.
+I love naive illustrations and bright colors.
+I haven't [Glitch](https://glitch.com/) much but I really like the concept.
+If I've understood everything correctly you can even host applications of their site.
+It probably requires some type of paid membership but I still like that they provide both a community of developers, projects and hosting.

+**Experimented with**: D3, short for Data Driven Documents, uses the web standards: HTML, CSS, SVG to visualize data.
+D3.js can be used to "tell a story" with data.
+Scalable thanks to the use of SVG.
+Central principal of D3 is that it makes use of CSS style selectors to select nodes by tag, calss, identifier or attribute.
+It then manipulates those node in a manner similar to jQuery using get/set attributes, displaying text and adding styles.

+**Workflow: Data -> SVG container -> Create SVG elements from data**

+**Link(s) to work**: [My remixed Glitch Project that uses D3](https://glitch.com/~long-dull-payment), [A video I watched on D3](https://www.youtube.com/watch?v=_sqqxcRf9hw), [D3 Documentation](https://d3js.org/).

 ### Day 90: May 31, 2020

 **Today's Progress**: Getting into and preparing for working with a .NET Core application on my Mac.